 EYCP’s work alongside Health Visitors, offering advice and support around subjects such as: behaviour, sleep, toileting, play and development.
 You may also see an EYCP for your child’s 24-27 month developmental review.

 What can I talk to my Health Visitor about?

 With your Health Visitor, you are able to share thoughts, feelings and experiences about being a parent health Visitors have the professional experience to support you through any worries you may have.
 At the hubs, you can also chat with other parents in a relaxed play environment for your baby.
 The Health Visiting Team may be able to support you:

 - Understanding your baby’s behaviour and how they are developing

 - Family life and difficulties such as postnatal depression

 - Healthy choices such as lifestyle, eating or immunisations

-- Home safety, housing problems, domestic abuse or child abuse
+- Home safety, discussing housing concerns, domestic abuse or child abuse

-We work with other professionals and practitioners to ensure you get additional expert help if you need it.
-We will also show you how you can take full advantage of the range of resources that are available to you locally so you can gain support within your own community.
+We work with other professionals and practitioners to support you getting additional expert help if you need it.
+We can also signpost you to take full advantage of the range of resources that are available to you locally so you can gain support within your own community.
 We also work closely with local Children’s Centres to promote family activities which help build a strong bond with your child.
-Children’s Centres offer a range of services, advice and support for parents and carers.
+Children’s Centres offer a range of services, advice and support for Parents and Carers.